sunakshi96/jekyll-now/_posts/2017-07-22-Hello-World.md

 title: Blog!
 The Beginning
 ---

 Hi, I am Sunakshi, a Computer Science major from India.
 I am currently in my final year of college and expect to graduate in May 2018.
-I am a coding enthusiast, an avid reader, a cartoonist.
-In my free time I learn new technologies.
+I am a coding enthusiast, an avid reader and make cartoons in my free time.
 I've spent my last summer at Indian Institute of Technology, Bombay, working as a software engineering intern.

 Recently I started to learn fullstack webdevelopment at freeCodeCamp.
 I plan to blog my progress in web development which is mainly due to the fact that I just couldn’t find the time to spare amongst other pressing commitments.